nadrojisk/PythonIDS/project2.md

 ### 5. Responder

-Responder out of all the other attacks is by far the most complicated and the one of the ones with the most background knowledge.
+Out of all the other attacks Responder is by far the most complicated and the one of the ones with the most background knowledge.
 The other being the metasploit exploit.
 It is important to understand what a LLMNR and NBT-NS server broadcast is in order to understand how this kind of attack works.
 When a DNS server request fails, Microsoft Windows systems use Link-Local Multicast Name Resolution (LLMNR) and the Net-BIOS Name Service (NBT-NS) for a “fallback” name resolution.
 This poses a huge threat as if the DNS name is not resolved, then the client (aka the victim in this scenario) performs and unauthenticated UDP broadcast to the network asking all other systems if it has the name that it is looking for.